 Russell joined Garden Court in March 2016.
 Before the law he worked for a number of years in local government including four years as a Special Educational Needs Assessment Officer for the London Borough of Brent.
 He was also a shop steward for the GMB trade union and was recognised for his contribution to trade unionism with awards from both the GMB and the Trade Unions Congress, in 2006 and 2007 respectively.
 In 2016, he spent 12 months working as a political adviser to the then Shadow Justice Secretary Richard Burgon MP.
 His work included speech writing, briefing, and policymaking.
 He assisted with the Justice section of the Labour Party’s 2017 general election manifesto.

 Russell was previously a caseworker at the human rights firm Birnberg Peirce & Partners.
 During his time there he assisted the work of solicitors in national security cases, particularly Control Orders and Terrorism Prevention and Investigation Measures and before the Special Immigration Appeals Commission (Siac).
 He assisted with the case W (Algeria) & ors v Secretary of State for the Home Department UKSC 8 concerning whether Siac had the power to make an order for an absolute and irreversible guarantee of confidentiality in respect of a witness’s identity and evidence before disclosing that information to the secretary of state.

-He is the chair of the Haldane Society of Socialist Lawyers and a member of the Administrative Law Bar Association, Bar Human Rights Committee, Criminal Bar Association, Human Rights Lawyers Association, and Liberty.
+He is an executive committee member of the Haldane Society of Socialist Lawyers and a member of the Administrative Law Bar Association, Bar Human Rights Committee, Criminal Bar Association, Human Rights Lawyers Association, and Liberty.

 Russell regularly writes articles on legal issues and legal aid and has been published by the New Statesman, New Left Project, and Labour Briefing.